jonnonz1/nz-statute-book/acts/public/1989/energy-fuels-levies-and-references-act-1989.md

   (a) fails to furnish, within the time specified in a notice given to that person under section 36(1) or (1A), the information or particulars required by that notice; or
   (b) furnishes, in response to a notice given to that person under section 36(1) or (1A), any information or particulars that to that person's knowledge is false or misleading in any material particular; or
   (c) refuses or fails to furnish any information or particulars in the form and manner in which it is required by a notice under section 36(1) or (1A).
-(2) Every person who commits an offence against subsection (1), section 32, section 35A, or section 35D is liable on summary conviction,—
+(2) Every person who commits an offence against subsection (1), section 32, section 35A, or section 35D is liable on conviction,—
   (a) in the case of a person other than a body corporate, to a fine not exceeding $20,000:
   (b) in the case of a body corporate, to a fine not exceeding $200,000.